JuliaMolSim/Molly.jl/README.md

 - Interface to allow definition of new interactions, simulators, thermostats, neighbor finders, loggers etc.
 - Read in OpenMM force field files and coordinate files supported by [Chemfiles.jl](https://github.com/chemfiles/Chemfiles.jl).
 There is also some support for Gromacs files.
 - Andersen, Berendsen and velocity rescaling thermostats.
-- Velocity Verlet and Störmer-Verlet integration.
+- Verlet, velocity Verlet, Störmer-Verlet and Langevin integrators.
 - Periodic boundary conditions in a cubic box.
 - Various neighbor list implementations to speed up calculation of non-bonded forces.
 - [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) compatibility so numbers have physical meaning.